michaelandrawes/TerasysHUB/README.md

 # TerasysHUB
-public folder contains all styles, images,fonts,and JavaScript Views folder contains all views.ejs (embeded javascript) app.js contains all code of backend
+this project to show the Temperature and Humidity. public folder contains all styles, images,fonts,and JavaScript Views folder contains all views.ejs (embeded javascript) app.js contains all code of backend